Support enquiries regarding any aspect of services and facilities provided by the department.

 If you require more information on how to use the Unidesk Self-Service Portal, please refer to our Unidesk page, otherwise log in below using your Office 365 credentials (University email address and network password)

-What does the Service Desk need from me?
+What the Service Desk needs from you

 When you contact the Service Desk students will be required to furnish their 'B' code and staff will need their 'e' or 'a' code.
 Depending on the request, users contacting the Service Desk by telephone may be required to provide further information to verify their identity.